-decoder is provided with access units which correspond to pieces of the Bitstream that can be processed by the decoder to regenerate decoded video frames.
+Receivers conforming to an Operation Point can decode the bitstream and render the included video signal together with the provided metadata.
+In the decoding process, the decoder is provided with access units which correspond to pieces of the Bitstream that can be processed by the decoder to regenerate decoded video frames.